Garmin Venu 2 review: A fantastic smartwatch priced out of its league

 Garmin Venu 2: What's good

-Even though smartwatches aren't my favorite tech category, I've had the good fortune to review quite a few of them, and I have absolutely no reservations in saying that the Venu 2 is the best smartwatch that I, personally, have ever used on Android.
-There's just so much to like about it; I don't even know where to begin.
+Even though smartwatches aren't my favorite tech category, I've had the good fortune to review quite a few of them.
+So I have absolutely no reservations in saying that the Venu 2 is the best smartwatch that I have ever used on Android.
+There's just so much to like about it that I don't even know where to begin.

 Let's focus first on the design.
 The Venu 2 is a really nice-looking circular-style watch (as watches should be, ahem), and it's available in two sizes — 45mm and 40mm (the 2S).
 The larger model comes in two flavors: one with a silver bezel and blue band and one with a slate bezel and black band.
 The smaller 2S comes in four colors, including soft gold and rose gold, in addition to the sliver and slate options.
 All models have a gorgeous AMOLED color touchscreen that is surprisingly vibrant and visible outdoors.
 I recently took my Venu 2 hiking up Guadalupe Peak in west Texas, and I had no problem seeing my stats as I trekked.